heavye/heavye/README.md

-- 👋 Hi, I’m @heavye
+- 👋 Hi, I’m Euel
-- 👀 I’m interested in electronics and python language
+- 👀 Interested in data science, machine learning, AI & electronics
-- 🌱 I’m currently learning electronics and python programming
+- 🌱 Electronics Enginner
 - 💞️ I’m looking to collaborate on smart people that shares the same vision
-- 📫 you can reach me through my email euelfantaye@gmail.com
+- 📫 you can reach me out through my email euelfantaye@gmail.com
-- Currently learning Data Science
+- Currently I'm learning Data Science and machine learning @ 10 Academy
 <!---
 heavye/heavye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.